afkatja/tictactoe/README.md

 ## Installation
 ### Windows
-(Download the official Meteor installer)[https://install.meteor.com/windows]
+Download the official Meteor installer: https://install.meteor.com/windows

 ### OS X or Linux
 Install the latest official Meteor release from your terminal: